-Following steps assume virtualenv used by Weblate is active (what can be done by . ~/weblate-env/bin/activate).
+The command as ~/weblate-env/bin/activate).
 In case this is not true, you will have to specify full path to weblate command as ~/weblate-env/bin/weblate.

-- 1. Copy the file \sim /weblate-env/lib/python3.7/site-packages/weblate/settings_example.py to \sim /weblate-env/lib/python3.7/site-packages/weblate/settings.py - 2.
+- 1.Copy the file ~/weblate-env/lib/python3.7/site-packages/weblate/settings_example.py to ~/weblate-env/lib/python3.7/site-packages/weblate/settings.py. - 2.
 Adjust the values in the new settings.py file to your liking.
 You can stick with shipped example for testing purposes, but you will want changes for production setup, see Adjusting configuration. - 3.Create the database and its structure for Weblate (the example settings use PostgreSQL, check Database setup for Weblate for production ready setup):

-4.Create the administrator user account and copy the password it outputs to the clipboard, and also save it for later use:
+4. Create the administrator user account and copy the password it outputs to the clipboard, and also save it for later use: